himotoyoshi/carray/guides/users/26_time_arrays.md

 # => [648, 649, 649, 647]
 ```

-For a calendar step the origin's day and time are ignored — only its year
-and month set the phase — so month buckets always start on the 1st.
-This
+A calendar grid is addressed by month, so its buckets start on the 1st and
+nowhere else.
+The origin has to be a month head — the 1st at 00:00 — and
+anything else raises rather than quietly dropping the day.
+Which month is
-makes **fiscal years and quarters** a one-liner: point the origin at the
+up to you, and that makes **fiscal years and quarters** a one-liner: point
-fiscal start month.
+the origin at the fiscal start month.

 ```ruby
 fy = CArray.time(CA_OBJECT(["2024-03-01", "2024-08-01", "2025-01-01"]), unit: :D)